 • Don't run any tests: No tests are executed, unless you are deploying to production and your deployment package contains Apex classes or triggers, in which case the default tests are run.

-• Run only your tests: All tests in your organisation are run, except those that originate from managed packages.
+• Run only your tests: All tests in your organization are run, except those that originate from managed packages.

 Specifying the test level in Gearset